Hiring in Engineering and Manufacturing: Expect conservative demand in engineering and manufacturing

 Despite the slowdown in hiring activity in the second half of 2022, the outlook for the manufacturing industry in 2023 remains positive.
 Businesses are already anticipating high levels of demand, so hiring managers will be keen to get new talent onboard.

-Andrew also foresees that companies will increasingly show a preference for younger candidates when hiring for managerial positions.
+Trang also foresees that companies will increasingly show a preference for younger candidates when hiring for managerial positions.
 “These profiles are generally in their late 30s, and they may have worked or studied abroad, or been fast tracked through management trainee programmes,” he discloses.
 “Managers in their 50s who possess a more traditional outlook may find it more challenging to find suitable employment within multinational companies.”

 R&D will be more prominent

 Across manufacturing sectors, R&D skills are in demand given that more companies are setting up R&D centres in the country.
-“This is a new trend – Vietnam is traditionally a production-led country, but we’re now seeing the focus shift to research and development,” highlights Andrew.
+“This is a new trend – Vietnam is traditionally a production-led country, but we’re now seeing the focus shift to research and development,” highlights Trang.

 Candidates who possess strong leadership skills, holistic thinking and people engagement skills will stand out.
 Those who can thrive in ambiguous environments and make solid decisions amidst uncertainties will also have an advantage.